All of the Celebrities Appearing as 2021 Golden Globe Presenters

-Catherine Zeta-Jones & Michael Douglas and More Celebrity Couples to Present at 2021 Golden Globes
+Kate Hudson, Tiffany Haddish and More Stars to Present at 2021 Golden Globes

 The Golden Globes is putting the "person" in "in person" ceremony.

-Kevin Bacon, Sterling K. Brown, Michael Douglas, Kyra Sedgwick, Susan Kelechi Watson and Catherine Zeta-Jones will present at the upcoming 78th Annual Golden Globe Awards, the Hollywood Foreign Press Association announced on Friday.
+Anthony Anderson, Tiffany Haddish, Kate Hudson, Margot Robbie and Kenan Thompson will present at this week's 78th Annual Golden Globe Awards, the Hollywood Foreign Press Association announced on Monday.

-While all stars in their own right, this latest batch of presenters notably contains two couples: Husband and wives Bacon and Sedgwick and Douglas and Zeta-Jones will each appear together, providing the safest pairings amid the ongoing pandemic.
+They join Awkwafina, Cynthia Erivo, Annie Mumolo, Joaquin Phoenix, Kristen Wiig and Renee Zellweger.
+Phoenix and Zellweger are the reigning Best Actor and Best Actress in a Drama winners, while Awkwafina won Best Actress - Motion Picture Musical/Comedy.

 ET previously learned that presenters will appear live at The Beverly Hilton in Beverly Hills or Rainbow Room in New York when the show takes place on Sunday, Feb.
 28. Invited presenters have been assured by Globes producers that rigorous COVID-19 protocols will be in place.